Placement chart

 • Passing grade of C+ (78%) in each class

-To complete the Intensive English program and satisfy the general English proficiency requirement for university admission, students must receive passing grades of C+ (78%) in all four Academic English classes.
+To complete the Intensive English program and satisfy the general English proficiency requirement for university admission, students must receive passing grades of C+ (78%) in all three Academic English classes.

 Request for change in ELI placement